yiisoft/docs/guide/en/concept/di-container.md

 ## DI container <span id="di-container"></span>

 Injecting basic dependencies is simple and easy.
-You're choosing a place where you don't care about dependencies, which is usually action handler, which you aren't going to unit-test ever, create instances of dependencies needed and pass these to dependent classes.
+You're choosing a place where you don't care about dependencies, which is usually an action handler, which you aren't going to unit-test ever, create instances of dependencies needed and pass these to dependent classes.

 It works well when there aren't many dependencies overall and when there are no nested dependencies.
 When there are